Ejiro2Efere/EJIRO-EFERE/README.md

 # EJIRO-EFERE
-Your are welcome to brief portfolio of Ejiro Creda Efere
+Your are welcome to a brief portfolio of Ejiro Creda Efere